-More recently, inflation has played a role in the increase of auto insurance rates due to a number of factors.
-One reason is that driving is returning to pre-pandemic levels.
+One reason inflation remains high is because more drivers have returned to work and the roads since the pandemic.
 When the pandemic began, people were working from home and there were fewer accidents and claims, allowing insurance companies to return an estimated $14 billion in premiums to United States policyholders, according to American Property Casualty Insurance Association.

-Although the global supply chain issue is improving, it’s another factor that is impacting auto insurance claims costs.
+Although the global supply chain issue has also improved, the availability of replacement parts is another factor that is still impacting auto insurance claims costs.
 When the pandemic began and countries were locked down, many manufactured goods, including those in the auto industry, were halted – which caused a ripple effect across the world.
-These disruptions have not only caused repairs to take longer because auto repair shops need to wait for the parts to come in, but auto parts like bumpers, side panels, windshields and semi-conductor chips have skyrocketed due to the increased demand – all leading toward rate hikes.
+These disruptions have not only caused repairs to take longer because auto repair shops need to wait for the parts to come in, but the cost to replace auto parts like bumpers, side panels, windshields and semi-conductor chips have skyrocketed due to the increased demand – all leading toward rate hikes to compensate.

-While inflation has impacted rates, there are also a number of other factors that determine what you pay annually for car insurance like the type of coverage you have, your driving record and where you live, according to the Insurance Information Institute.
+Still, other factors that determine what you pay annually for car insurance are the type of coverage you have, your driving record and where you live, according to the Insurance Information Institute.

 Driving Record